-Divides are Simply Small Hurdles
+Divides are Simply Small Hurdles in Miami

 As we entered, México had just scored a goal and the bar was giving out free tequila shots to everyone.
 Each time México scored, this continued.
 The excitement was contagious, even though I had little personal investment in a soccer match-up between South Korea and México.
 It’s always great when something such as this brings the world together.